AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/medicationstatement-detailed-1-intro.md

     * When taken is 'n' and status is 'completed', the effective[x] is the interval of time during which it is being asserted that the patient was not taking a medicine.
     * When taken is 'y' and status is 'completed', the effective[x] is the interval of time during which it is being asserted that the patient was taking a medicine.

-* If structured dosage is included,
+* If structured dosage is included, only route, text or patient instructions are expected to be provided.

 * Additinal information about a medicine item that cannot be included in one of the existing elements is expected to be included in note.